History of London Heathrow Airport

 London needed a large airport with modern equipment and the partly-built site at Heathrow was ideal.
 One runway was ready for use and when the Ministry of Civil Aviation took it over in 1946 the tented terminal was quickly put in place and a new chapter began.

 By 1947 three runways had been completed and work on another three - subsequently abandoned as unnecessary - was going on.
 A new, permanent building arose in the central area at the start of the 1950s, replacing the tent.

 As traffic boomed Heathrow Airport found itself with an ever-increasing demand for passenger facilities.
 The Queen inaugurated a new building in 1955 (Terminal 2) and the tunnel which provides the main road access to Heathrow's central area was opened.

 Next came the new Oceanic terminal handling long-haul carriers, a function it still performs as Terminal 3, followed by the opening of Terminal 1 in 1968.
 Increased congestion in the central area led to the birth of Terminal 4 in 1986 on the south side of the airport, a modern facility but an inconvenient 10-20 minute transfer from the heart of Heathrow.

 Today London Heathrow International Airport has superb rail and road links to London and other parts of the country.
 In 2001 Heathrow received approval to build another passenger terminal, the construction of which started in 2002.
-Terminal 5 was opened in March 2008 but will be fully complete in 2011.
+Terminal 5 was opened in March 2008, and has been in receipt of several awards.